Skip to main content

 Counter resets after window expires

-After 60 seconds, the window resets and the counter returns to zero.
+After that tier’s window expires, the counter returns to zero.

 4